 - Review your credit report for accuracy.

-Note: You can review your credit report from each of the credit bureaus once per year at www.annualcreditreport.com.
+Note: You can review your free credit report from each of the credit bureaus at annualcreditreport.com.

-Step #2: Know How Much You Can Afford – Knowing what you really can afford hinges on having a current and accurate budget.
-Once you determine the amount of a comfortable monthly payment that fits within your budget, then it’s time to move to the next step.
+Step #2: Know How Much You Can Afford – Knowing what you can truly afford hinges on having a current, accurate and realistic budget.
+Once you determine a comfortable monthly payment that fits within your budget, then you can move on to the next step.

 The Buying Process

 Step #3: Shop for a Loan – Yes, it seems backwards, but it makes the most sense to shop for a loan before you shop for the item.
 By comparing lenders and their loan products, you will be able to find the best deal, and have a clear understanding of the total cost (fees, points, rates, etc.) associated with the big purchase.
-If a pre-approval letter is needed during your purchase, the lender can provide it to you.
-(Note: Limit shopping for a loan to a short span of time to avoid unnecessarily lowering your credit score because of the number of inquiries.)
+If a pre-approval letter is needed during your purchase, the lender can provide one.

-Step #4: Shop for your Big Purchase – Depending on the item, professional assistance may be required during this step.
-For a home purchase, a licensed real estate agent may be needed (especially if you are unfamiliar with the area).
+Step #4: Shop for your Big Purchase – Depending on the item, professional assistance may be required for this step.
+For a home purchase, a licensed real estate agent may be needed.
 For a car purchase, a trusted mechanic may be called upon to inspect your potential choice.
-When a final selection has been made, there may be negotiations, paperwork, additional inspections, etc. Often, the most stressful time will come at the tail-end of the transaction.
+Once you make your final selection, there may be negotiations, paperwork, additional inspections, or other items that need the attention of a professional.
+Often, the most stressful time comes at the tail-end of the transaction.

 Things to Avoid:

 Don’t agree to a payment or product that makes you uncomfortable.
 Know your budget and understand the terms and conditions of the loan product.
-If you don’t understand something, be sure to ask questions.
+If you don’t understand something, ask questions.

-When buying a car, try to buy a used car.
-As soon as you leave the dealership in a new car, it becomes a used car and the value significantly decreases.
+- When buying a car, consider a used car.
+As soon as you leave the dealership with a new car, it becomes a used car, and the value significantly decreases.

-Reducing your monthly debt payments may increase your eligibility for a loan.
-This means forbearance on student loans may help you qualify for a more expensive house or car.
-But, be wise -- when your residency ends, the house, car, and student loan bills will all need to be paid each month, so budget and spend accordingly.
+Reducing your monthly payments may increase your eligibility for a loan.
+A student loan forbearance may help you qualify for a more expensive house or car; however, when your forbearance ends, the house, car, and student loan bills will all need to be paid each month, so budget and spend accordingly.

 Consider your future financial needs and wants.
-Be sure you have an emergency fund in place and that you are taking retirement savings and other financial responsibilities (like insurance, repairs, maintenance, etc.) into consideration before making the large purchase.
+Be sure you have an emergency fund and take retirement savings and other financial responsibilities (like insurance, repairs, maintenance, etc.) into consideration before making the large purchase.